 When users delete or modify their migrated files, the copy on tape becomes obsolete.
 Over time, some volumes will become entirely empty and can be reused.
 However, most volumes experience a gradual increase in the ratio of obsolete data to active data; such volumes are said to be sparsely populated or sparse.
 To reclaim the unused space on these volumes, DMF provides a volume merge facility, which copies the active data from several sparse volumes to a new volume, thus freeing the sparse volumes for reuse.
-Volume merging can be configured to occur automatically by using the run\merge\tapes.sh or run\merge\mgr.sh tasks (see "Configuring Maintenance Tasks for the LS" on page 97).
+Volume merging can be configured to occur automatically by using the run\merge\tapes.sh or run\merge\mgr.sh tasks (see "Configuring a taskgroup Object for LS Tasks" on page 120).

 Volume merging can also be done manually. dmatls performs merge operations whenever sparse volumes and the necessary resources exist at the same time.
 Use the dmvoladm select directive to mark volume group volumes as sparse.
-(The select directive is described in "dmvoladm Command" on page 165.)
+(The select directive is described in "dmvoladm Command" on page 211.)
 Because the merge processing occurs simultaneously with other DMF activities, it is easiest to configure DMF to automatically perform merges at night or during other periods of relatively low activity.